- Who may be called to serve as a juror?

 The names of jurors are "public record"; however, in criminal cases, after a verdict is recorded, all identifying information is automatically sealed.
 A defendant or defendant's counsel may request that the court provide personal juror information for the purpose of developing issues on appeal or any other lawful purpose.
 The court, on its own, may limit use of or access to confidential juror information; also, the court may require that identifying juror information not be disclosed to other parties or individuals, including the press or other media.
 [CCP Section 237]

 The amount a court may pay jurors is set by the State Legislature.
 Currently, the rate of compensation, beginning on the second day of service, is $15.00 per day and thirty-four cents ($0.34) for each mile traveled, one-way, to the courthouse.
-Mileage is automatically calculated from the farthest distance within the juror’s zip code to the court.
+Mileage is automatically calculated from the juror’s zip code to the court.
 Usually, jurors must pay for their individual lunches, but the cost of parking (excluding parking tickets) may be paid by the Court.
 (CCP §215) - A government employee is not entitled to per diem pay for serving jury duty if they receive regular compensation and benefits while performing jury service from their employer.
 A government employee is one who is employed by a federal, state, or local government entity or by any other public entity such as the Regents of the University of California, a county, a city, district, public authority, public agency, or any other political subdivision or public corporation in the state (CCP 481.200).

 Assistive listening devices are available upon request.
 Please notify jury staff.